-- One of the leading local drug companies.

-- Some indigenous R&D.

-- Strong export portfolio.

-- Strong emphasis on consumer rights and green practices.
+- One of the leading local drug companies. - Some indigenous R&D. - Award-winning export portfolio within Iran. - Strong emphasis on consumer rights and green practices.

 - Iran's underdeveloped healthcare system. - The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - The company's growth is limited by the basic nature of its output, as it is unable to compete in more hi-tech product markets.